 The Japanese national rugby team, known as the Cherry Blossoms, is currently ranked 10th in the world, having risen steadily through the ranks over the last 20 years.
 The team is famous for its fighting spirit and at the last World Cup in 2015, they beat South Africa 34–32 in their opening match, producing arguably the biggest shock in the history of professional rugby union.
 Expect to see big performances in front of the home crowd from this passionate and ambitious team.

 Unique Japan Tours is a leading global Japan Travel Specialist company.
-Our team of Japan Travel Specialists is ready to plan an unforgettable trip for you or your clients.
+Our team of Japan Travel Specialists are ready to plan an unforgettable trip for you or your clients.
 All of our tours begin and end in Japan which means it doesn’t matter where you come from, we will take care of your needs once you land inside Japan.
-So let’s start planning your trip today!
+So allow us plan a unique Japan experience for your Rugby 2019 Tour.